Honda NSX (2016-2022) review

-The eye-catching styling certainly helps the NSX sell itself as a supercar, with the low roof, precise creases, aggressive stance and gaping air intakes all declare the NSX’s performance very clearly, and make it look appealingly futuristic, too.
+The eye-catching styling certainly helps the NSX sell itself as a supercar, with the low roof, precise creases, aggressive stance and gaping air intakes all declaring the exotic Honda to be a speed machine of the future.
 The interior styling flair also doesn’t disappoint.

 That said, the NSX is a heavy car by the standards of its peers, and that shows with handling that's invigorating, but not quite as playful and adjustable as that of a McLaren.
 Still, it’s up there with the Porsche 911 and Audi R8 for fun and handling character, which is no small compliment.

 We’d like the NSX to make a bit more noise about that savage performance, as it doesn’t have quite the rebellious, howling soundtrack that you expect of a car that so clearly puts fun first on the agenda.
 Nevertheless, it still featured regularly on our list of the best hybrid and electric supercars when on sale.
 For a more detailed look at the car, read on for the rest of our review...